-If you’ve lived in Indiana long (and you’re older than 20) you probably have fond memories of the late Haag Drug Stores.
+If you’ve lived in Indiana long (and you’re older than 20) you likely have fond memories of the late Haag Drug Stores.
 Within our lifetime, Haag’s was your average drug store — the kind of place where you could get pills, potions and practical advice from the pharmacist who lived right down the street.
-What you probably didn’t realize, as you perused the aisles for acne creams and candy buttons, is just how far back the company’s history went.
+What you probably didn’t realize, as you perused the aisles for acne creams and candy buttons, was how far back the company’s history went.

 Haag Drug Stores: A National Chain with Roots in Indianapolis

-The Encyclopedia of Indianapolis tells us that German-born brothers Louis and Julius Haag opened their first drug store in 1876, at 802 Massachusetts Avenue.
-Within a few years, there would be a chemist on (literally) every Indy street corner, so to distinguish themselves from the competition, they branded their store as a volume business — cutting prices on those items most popular with their customers, by 10- to 20-percent.
+The Encyclopedia of Indianapolis reveals that German-born brothers Louis and Julius Haag opened their first drug store in 1876, at 802 Massachusetts Avenue.
+Within a few years, there were chemists on most every Indy street corner, so to distinguish themselves from the competition, they branded their store as a volume business — cutting prices on those items most popular with their customers, by 10- to 20-percent.
 This new business model was so successful, the concept quickly spread nationwide.